What Does Ex Libris Mean? Bookplate Symbols and Their Meanings

 Other Animals to Consider

-These aren't the only options.
-Ravens suggest mystery and literature.
-Foxes suggest cleverness.
+Ravens suggest mystery and literary darkness.
+Foxes suggest intelligence and adaptability.
 Deer suggest gentleness and alertness.
-Lions suggest courage and nobility.
-Bears suggest strength and solitude.
+Bears suggest solitude and strength.

 Botanical Elements and Natural Imagery